Sharma-Hrishabh/gRPC_Validation_Commit_Test/README.md

 **Solution Approach:**

-The situation can be handled by taking into account the Public-Key Infrastructure.
+The situation can be handled by taking into account the concept of Public and Private Key-Pair.

 As the message needs to be validated first before being requested to be committed.
 So the commit server should somehow needs to know or verify that if a message is directly coming to it without validation or after proper validation.